 Connie L. Hébert

 P.S.
 Students who have experienced trauma need YOU, and they need you to respond with a variety of effective Trauma-Informed approaches.
 I hope you will take this opportunity to gain these essential tools.

 Educators Serving Grades PK-12: General Education Teachers, Special Education Staff, Counselors, Instructional Assistants, Program Specialists, Title I Staff, School Psychologists, and Administrators

 Special Benefits of Attending

-- Easy-to-implement, classroom-proven strategies and interventions to help students move from learning-blocked to learning-ready
+- Easy-to-implement, research-based and classroom-proven strategies and interventions to help students move from learning-blocked to learning-ready

 - Samples, templates and materials to use with students and for team planning, collaboration and documentation

 - Fact sheets, reference guides and strategy protocols for trauma and resilience—all ready to copy and share